The Divine Mercy NOVENA: Day 8 (Easter Friday)

 “A consultant?”
 Satan’s voice rose.
 “Where do I find one?”

-God continued, “you so have them.
-If you zoomed out of your ego, you might see your smart souls.
+God continued, “you have them.
+If you zoomed back from your ego, you might see all your smart souls.
 You weren’t the only leader who refused to serve.”

 Satan was silent.
 “Got any ideas?”